 In conclusion, in my opinion, at this stage, the declaration on the solution of blockchain trill is still a bit prematurebut for sure Algorand is well on track.

-I decided to help them develop the ecosystem as an 'ambassador', so stay with me if this thread intrigued you.
+I decided to help them develop the ecosystem as an 'ambassador', so stay with me if you are intrigued by this topic.

 Contact : Andrzej_0xa0